-With the ever-growing popularity of the Sony A6000, third party accessory companies all over the world have been putting out some fantastic gear for this camera.
-From cases to straps, I want to share some of the best accessories I use every day for my cameras that will work great for this camera and now the A6300.
+With the ever-growing popularity of the Sony A6000, third-party accessory companies all over the world have been putting out some fantastic gear for this camera.
+From cases to straps, I want to share some of the best accessories I use every day for my cameras that will work great for this camera and now the A6300 and A6500.

 Quite a few things have changed on the A6300 since the A6000.
-The camera now overall has been redesigned to be a mini super 35mm 4k monsters.
-Overall the body is a bit more ridged since it is now composed of magnesium alloy and there are some new changes to the overall dimensions, however most of the accessories, like batteries and screen protectors are still interchangable.
+The camera overall has been redesigned to be a mini super 35mm 4k monsters.
+The body is a bit more ridged since it is now composed of magnesium alloy and there are some new changes to the overall dimensions, however most of the accessories, like batteries and screen protectors are still interchangeable.
 The only thing that’s not are body cases.

 I’ll be collecting more accessories and gear for my A6300, but for now I’ll list some of the best and most essential accessories I’ve found and that also work great on the A6000.